day8/re-frame/README.md

 seems a more useful paradigm than plain old atom.
 In our implementation, we actually use the name `db` to drive home the point.

-Finally, `ratom` doesn't actually have to be a ratom containing a map.
+Finally, a clarification:  `ratom` doesn't actually have to be a ratom containing a map.
 In theory, re-frame imposes no requirement here.
 It could be a [datascript] database.
 Its just a reactive datastore of some description.